mrneerajnegi/Machine-Learning/README.md

 # Machine-Learning

-This will complete playlist of machine learning codee
+This will contain complete playlist of machine learning codee